-Risk Events Reasoning Sources Sources/Activities Potential emissions Potential receptors Potential adverse impacts detailed risk assessment Operation of power station Operation of power station at new location within L45/147 tenure, approximately 100m from the location demonstrated in the original Works Approval Air emissions of nitrogen oxides, sulfur oxides, carbon monoxide and volatile organic compounds No residences or other sensitive receptors in proximity Air / wind dispersion Health and amenity No No sensitive receptors present at the constructed location within L45/147.
+Risk Events Continue to detailed risk Reasoning Sources s/Activities Potential emissions Potential receptors Potential pathway Potential adverse impacts assessment Noise No residences or other sensitive receptors in proximity Air / wind dispersion Amenity No There are no residential receptors located within 30 km from the Premises.
+Tantalite Tantalite Dressing Facility Tantalite Dressing Facility A dry process and uses a screening and magnetic separation process.
+The circuit uses air tables to separate the product based on size.
+Magnets are then used to remove magnetic impurities.
+Wastes are sent to the TMF.
+Dust No residences or other sensitive receptors in close proximity Air / wind dispersion None expected No The facility will be incorporated to the tail end of the gravity separation circuit of the Stage 1 processing train, which currently produces the tantalite concentrate.
+It is located within a concrete floored, enclosed shed, with dust extraction system.
+Noise No residences or other sensitive receptors in proximity Air / wind dispersion Amenity No There are no residential receptors located within 30 km from the Premises.
+Operation of power station Including Stage 2 Power Station Operation of power station at new location within L45/147 tenure, approximately 100m from the location demonstrated in the original Works Approval Air emissions of nitrogen oxides, sulfur oxides, carbon monoxide and volatile organic compounds No residences or other sensitive receptors in proximity Air / wind dispersion Health and amenity No No sensitive receptors present at the constructed location within L45/147.
 The Delegated Officer considers 5km to be a sufficient separation distance for emissions generated by power stations and the risks for this facility were adequately assessed in the original assessment (as amended November 2017).
+Stage 2 generators are an extension of Stage 1 and conforms to all the requirements of the existing Stage 1 storage.
 Noise No residences or other sensitive receptors in proximity Air / wind dispersion Amenity No No sensitive receptors present at the constructed location within L45/147.